YuBangZheng/yubangzheng.github.io/pages/1_homepage.md

 ### News

+* 2020.04.10: One paper "Double Factor-Regularized Low-Rank Tensor Factorization for Mixed Noise Removal in Hyperspectral Image" has been accepted by _**IEEE Transactions on Geoscience and Remote Sensing**_.

 * 2020.01.01: One paper "Adaptive Total Variation and Second-Order Total Variation-Based Model for Low-Rank Tensor Completion" has been accepted by _**Numerical Algorithms**_.

 * 2019.09.07: One paper "Mixed Noise Removal in Hyperspectral Image via Low-Fibered-Rank Regularization" has been accepted by _**IEEE Transactions on Geoscience and Remote Sensing**_.